Some pictures of the construction

 (Redesigned . . . see later pics)

-Click on the picture on the left to see a video of part of 'Duelling Banjos'
+picture to see a video of part of 'Duelling Banjos'

 transposed for Topsy